 How to pack for an international move

 Moving home can be one of life’s most stressful endeavours.
-Add to the mix several hundred miles and the complex European border situation - and you could quite easily have a relocation disaster on your hands.
+Add to the mix several hundred miles and the complex European border situation and you could quite easily have a relocation disaster on your hands.
 As with all moves though, the devil is in the detail, and forward planning will aid a smooth and stress-free international move.
+We've put together our top tips to help you sail through it all!

 Preparing for a move abroad